 You’ve heard the story before, the best barbecue is found in smaller towns in unassuming spots.
 If Vera’s has anything to say about that, it’s that it’s very true.
-The Brownsville institution specializes in barbecoa de cabeza, or, barbecued cow’s head.
-It sounds a little alarming, until you taste it.
+The Brownsville institution specializes in barbecoa de cabeza, or barbecued cow’s head.
+It sounds a little alarming until you taste it.
 Benefiting from a half-day of cooking underground, the meat is all kinds of succulent.
-But don’t stop there, you can build your own tacos here out of a few different kinds of meat, all spectacular.
+But don’t stop there; you can build your own tacos out of a few different kinds of meat, all spectacular.
 It’s recently received a deserving nod from the James Beard team.

-Located in between San Diego and Los Angeles in the surf bum town of Encinitas, Vaga touts ocean views, al fresco dining, and some incredibly fresh southern California-inspired dishes.
+Located in between the cities of San Diego and Los Angeles in the surf bum town of Encinitas, VAGA touts ocean views, al fresco dining, and some incredibly fresh southern California-inspired dishes.
 There’s Baja sea bass with spiced ghee and Marcona almond basmati along with tomahawk steak served alongside parmesan fondue.
 It’s heaven for surf and turf diners looking for more flair and creativity than your typical seafood joint or steakhouse can muster.

 Christopher’s at the Wrigley Mansion

 Marrying American and Korean cuisine, Joule is what proper fusion is all about.
-The Rachel Yang project plates everything from scallion pancakes with smoked salmon roe and smoked tofu with honshimeji confit to misco black cod and a bavette steak with lemongrass pesto.
-It’s not just the talk of North Lake in Seattle, it’s one of the better restaurants in all of the Pacific Northwest.
+The Rachel Yang project plates everything from scallion pancakes with smoked salmon roe and smoked tofu with honshimeji confit to miso black cod and a bavette steak with lemongrass pesto.
+It’s not just the talk of Northlake in Seattle, it’s one of the better restaurants in all of the Pacific Northwest.

 New Orleans, Louisiana